auth0/docs/articles/multifactor-authentication/factors/sms.md

 ## Administrative setup

-In order to set up SMS, you will need to click on the SMS factor in the Dashboard and [configure an SMS provider such as Twilio](/multifactor-authentication/twilio-configuration) to enable you to send SMS messages to your users.
+In order to set up SMS, you will need to click on the SMS factor in the Dashboard and [configure an SMS provider (Twilio)](/multifactor-authentication/twilio-configuration) to enable you to send SMS messages to users.
 You can also [customize your SMS notification templates](/multifactor-authentication/sms-templates).

+---
+**NOTE**
+Custom SMS gateways are not possible with MFA.
+Custom SMS gateway are only possible with Passwordless Auth.

+---

 ![MFA SMS Settings](/media/articles/multifactor-authentication/sms-settings.png)